 Initial container drop-off is made at the residence you’re vacating, after which you’ll have three days to load it.

-Once you’ve unloaded it, let them know it’s empty and they’ll schedule it to be picked up.
+Once you’ve unloaded it, let them know it’s empty and they’ll schedule pick up.

-All in all, U-Box and Collegeboxes offer a number of services that may be a good fit for many college students.
+All in all, U-Box and Collegeboxes offer a number of services that can be a good fit for many college students.

 In fact, both are definitely worth considering for students who are storing items or having them delivered locally.
 Collegeboxes is better suited for small moves, while U-Box is the better choice if you’ll be shipping a full room worth of items (including furniture).

 For residence-to-residence long-distance container moves, however, we suggest getting quotes from some of the other best moving container companies as well.

-In addition, since some of the information on the website isn’t particularly easy to understand, it’s a good idea to check out their Frequently Asked Questions (FAQ) page or to contact them directly at –
+If you want to learn more for as you plan your college move, it’s a good idea to check out Collegeboxes’ Frequently Asked Questions (FAQ) page or to contact them directly at –

 - [email protected]